15 May, 1985

-Rapid stood firm until the end of the half soaking up the Everton pressure and only attempting to break on the counter attack.
-Kendall's men were throwing everything they had at the Austrians and the longer it went on the more you feared that the Austrian Cup Winners would wait until their opponents were tired and then hit them with a sucker punch just before the end.
+Rapid held out until the end of the half, soaking up the Everton pressure and only attempting to break on the counter attack.
+Kendall's men were throwing everything they had at their opponents and the longer it went on the more you feared the Austrian Cup winners would see through their game plan to frustrate, tire and then land a late sucker punch.

-In fact it was not until the 57th minute that Everton eventually broke the deadlock.
-Graeme Sharp easily beat goalkeeper Konsel to an under-hit backpass.
-Sharp had time to turn and look up before chipping deftly across goal where Gray raced in to smash the ball home, unchallenged, from eight yards.
-The Evertonians around the ground, of which there seemed to be twice as many as the Austrians, went absolutely wild.
+That was until the 57th minute when, at last, Everton broke the deadlock.
+Sharp easily beat goalkeeper Michael Konsel to an underhit backpass and had time to turn and look up before chipping deftly across goal for Gray to race in and smash the ball home, unchallenged, from eight yards.
+The Evertonians around the ground, of which there seemed to be twice as many as Austrians, went absolutely wild.

-Everton's victory was sealed in the 72nd minute when Trevor Steven found himself on the end of a Sheedy corner, which had eluded the lunging boots of three defenders.
-Steven thumped the ball home at the far post before turning to begin the celebrations.
-Trevor Steven had a fantastic game and was arguably one of the unsung heroes of Kendall's side in the mid-Eighties, preferring to stay out of the spotlight.
+Everton's deserved victory was sealed on 72 minutes when the impressive Trevor Steven found himself on the end of a Sheedy corner, which had somehow eluded the lunging boots of three defenders.
+The winger thumped the ball into Konsel’s net at the far post, before turning to begin the celebrations.

 Astonishingly, Rapid managed to claw their way back into the game when veteran Hans Krankl beat Neville Southall from close range.
 It was a minor and very temporary setback.
-Straight from the restart Sheedy hammered home a third goal, brilliantly from 25 yards and now the Blues fans could breathe easily again.
+Straight from the restart, Sheedy hammered in brilliant third goal from 25 yards and now the Blues fans could breathe easily again.

 Krankl summed up the game: "Everton were just too good for us.
 It's been a long time since we played against anyone of their class.
 They are possibly the best side in the whole of Europe."